 In pursuit of further insights into how companies perform against their peers, companies were grouped into similar return and volatility profiles.
+Company performance is defined by company's expected modeled return on surplus for the 2022 modeled year and the volatility around those return on surplus results.

 We performed a k-means clustering statistical analysis on the company's modeled results.
 Clustering of data points aims to group companies with similarly performing peers while maximizing the difference between groups and minimizing the distance within a group.
-The result of the clustering is companies grouped by performance cohort, which goes from the highest performing group in light blue in the top left (low volatility, outperforming) to the lowest performing group in red in the bottom right (high volatility, underperforming).
-The three middle groups take up various positions on the tradeoff between volatility and return: dark blue in the top right (high volatility, outperforming), and peach in the center (moderate volatility, underperforming) and gray in the bottom left (low volatility, underperforming).
-Figure 10 shows the clustering of company modeled results; each dot represents an individual company's risk and return profile based on the Baseline 2022 BenchmaRQ analysis.
+The result of the clustering is companies grouped by performance cohort, which goes from the highest performing group in light green in the top left (low volatility, outperforming) to the lowest performing group in red in the bottom right (high volatility, underperforming).
+The three middle groups take up various positions on the tradeoff between volatility and return: dark blue in the top right (high volatility, outperforming), peach in the center (moderate volatility, underperforming), and gray in the bottom left (low volatility, underperforming).
+Figure 9 shows the clustering of company modeled results; each dot represents an individual company's risk and return profile based on the Baseline 2022 BenchmaRQTM analysis.